Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ultimately, any of the current 27 EU member states can veto another country's accession, making domestic politics a powerful factor in deciding which candidates will join the EU and which will not.

-If an EU member state finds that any of these questions might be offensive to its voters, it could act to block enlargement.
+If an EU member state finds any of these questions likely to offend its voters, it could act to block enlargement.

-Clearly, EU leaders will have to confront growing pains to realise their ambitions.
-There will likely be fierce debate between European governments as officials weigh the suitability of candidate countries, and then there is the “nightmare” prospect of reforming the EU’s internal decision-making processes to accommodate a much larger bloc.
+It is clear that EU leaders will need to confront growing pains if they are to realise their ambitions.
+There will likely be fierce debate between governments across Europe as officials weigh the suitability of candidate countries, and then there is the “nightmare” prospect of reforming the EU’s internal decision-making processes to accommodate a much larger bloc.

-Last week, European Council President Charles Michel urged politicians to start working on EU reforms, aiming to be ready to expand the bloc by 2030.
-“There is still a lot of work to be done.
+Last week, European Council President Charles Michel urged politicians to start working on EU reforms, aiming to be ready for the bloc to expand by 2030.
+“There is still a lot to do.
 It will be difficult and sometimes painful.
-For the future member states and for the EU,” he said .
+For future member states and for the EU,” he said .

 Minh Duc (According to Modern Diplomacy, Politics EU)